MIGRALION/MIGRALION/README.md

 1. Seabirds space use : how do seabirds use the marine environment of the Gulf of Lion?
 2. Terrestrial birds migratory flux : which areas in the Gulf of Lion have the most intense migratory bird flows?
-3. Terrestrial birds flight hight : at what altitude do land migrants fly when crossing the Gulf of Lion?
+3. Terrestrial birds flight height : at what altitude do land migrants fly when crossing the Gulf of Lion?

-## Three different sub-projects :memo:

 ### Steps to prepare the data :building_construction: